George Hamilton, Comte d'Hamilton: Second exile

 In February 1674 England and the Netherlands concluded the Treaty of Westminster (1674), which ended the Third Anglo-Dutch War, but the Franco-Dutch war continued.
 This peace did therefore not affect Hamilton, who served under French command.
 However, from there on to the Treaties of Nijmegen, which ended the Franco-Dutch war, the English Parliament pushed for measures to forbid the King's subjects to fight in French service.
 On 8 May 1675 the Parliament forced Charles to make a proclamation demanding the immediate return of all his subjects that had gone into French service since the date of the Treaty of Westminster and forbidding all his subjects to enter that service.
 This made recruiting for Hamilton's regiment difficult.

 On 16 June 1674 Turenne fought the battle of Sinsheim, south of Heidelberg, against the Imperials under Aeneas de Caprara.
 Hamilton commanded three battalions at that occasion, the two of his own regiment and one from the Monmouth regiment.
-In July Hamilton's regiment participated in the first ravaging of the Palatinate.
+In July Hamilton's regiment took part in the first ravaging of the Palatinate.

-On 4 October he fought the Imperial forces under the Duke von Bournonville at Entzheim in Alsace south of Strasbourg, where Hamilton's Regiment attacked on the right wing.
-Hamilton and his brother Anthony were wounded.
+On 4 October Hamilton fought the Imperial forces under the Duke von Bournonville at Entzheim and was wounded.

 In March 1675 Hamilton visited England with his younger brothers Anthony and Richard.
-Hamilton returned to France from England, whereas Anthony and Richard continued to Ireland to recruit as the battles of Sinsheim and Entzheim had left gaps in the ranks of the regiment.
+George returned to France from England, whereas Anthony and Richard continued to Ireland to recruit as the battles of Sinsheim and Entzheim had left gaps in the ranks.
 The recruits were picked up by French ships at Kinsale in April after a missed appointment at Dingle in March.

-George's and Anthony's wounds and the voyage to England caused them to miss Turenne's winter campaign 1674/1675, during which the French marched south and surprised the Imperialists by attacking them in Upper Alsace, leading to Turenne's victory at Turckheim on 5 January 1675.
+Anthony's and Richard's voyage to Ireland caused them to miss Turenne's winter campaign 1674–1675, during which the French marched south and surprised the Germans by attacking them in Upper Alsace.
+According to James Balfour Paul George excelled at Turenne's victory at Turckheim on 5 January 1675, but according to Clark he was absent.

-On 27 July 1675 Hamilton fought at Sasbach, where Turenne was killed.
+On 27 July 1675 Hamilton was at his side when Turenne was killed at Sasbach.
 The French retreated, pursued by the imperial army under Raimondo Montecuccoli, resulting in rearguard actions known as the Battle of Altenheim where Hamilton and his Irish excelled.
 In this battle the French army was commanded by the comte Guy Aldonce de Durfort de Lorges and the marquis de Vaubrun, who was slain in the action.
 Hamilton and his unit were part of the rearguard under Louis de Boufflers.
 After Altenheim Louis XIV called in Louis, Grand Condé to take over the command of the Rhine Army.